jamezjaz/Kizito_Mobile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- This is a simple e-commerce online mobile phone shop.
+ This is simple e-commerce online mobile phone shop.
 It's built with React & Redux.
-It's a single page application.
+It's a single-page application.
 Here, users are presented with different mobile phones and their prices.
-A user clicks on "Phone Details" button to see the details of a specific phone.
-A user can click on plus (+) button to add an item to cart.
-He/she can click on cart icon to check the list of added items.
-He/she can click on "Checkout" button to email the shop owner/manager.
+A user clicks on the "Phone Details" button to see the details of a specific phone.
+A user can click on the plus (+) button to add an item to the cart.
+He/she can click on the sort up or sort down arrow to increase or decrease the number of items.
+He/she can click on the cart icon to check the list of added items.
+He/she can click on the "Checkout" button to email the shop owner/manager.

 ## Preview
 - Index Page